 Preservice Claims - In some cases, under the terms of the health plan, the Covered Person is required to certify benefits in advance of a Service being provided, or benefits for the Service may be reduced or denied.
 This required request for a benefit is a "Preservice Claim."
 Preservice Claim determinations that are not Urgent Care Claims will be made with 15 calendar days of receipt, unless an extension is needed to obtain necessary information.
 If an extension is needed, BCBSNE will provide the Covered Person and/or his or her provider with notice prior to the expiration of the initial 15-day period.
 If additional information is requested, the Covered Person or his or her provider may be given up to 45 calendar days from receipt of notice to submit the specified information.
-A Claim determination will be made within 15 days of receipt of the information, or the end of the extension period.
+A Claim determination, or the end of the extension period.